Contextual abstractions are a way to abstract over context. They represent a unified paradigm with a great variety of use cases, among them:

 - Computing new types, and proving relationships between them

-Since then, other languages have followed suit, e.g., Rust’s traits or Swift’s protocol extensions.
+Other languages have been influenced by Scala in this regard.
+E.g., Rust’s traits or Swift’s protocol extensions.
 Design proposals are also on the table for Kotlin as compile time dependency resolution, for C# as Shapes and Extensions or for F# as Traits.
-Implicits are also a common feature of theorem provers such as Coq or Agda.
+Contextual abstractions are also a common feature of theorem provers such as Coq or Agda.

-Scala 3 includes a redesign of contextual abstractions in Scala.
+Scala 3 includes a redesign of contextual abstractions.
 While these concepts were gradually “discovered” in Scala 2, they’re now well known and understood, and the redesign takes advantage of that knowledge.

 The design of Scala 3 focuses on intent rather than mechanism.
 Instead of offering one very powerful feature of implicits, Scala 3 offers several use-case oriented features: